gtcalifornia/fotokazima/README.md

-﻿# A basic django app for scrapping images.
+﻿# A basic django app for scrapping images